kirstin/kirstinheidler.co.uk/_posts/2026-02-26-impact-needs-differentiation.md

 ## What Differentiation Actually Is

 Differentiation is the ability to stay connected to another person without losing connection to oneself.
-In family systems theory, Murray Bowen described it as the capacity to remain rooted in oneself while in relationship — to experience intense emotion without collapsing into fusion (“You are the cause of my state”) or cut-off (“I withdraw to survive”).
+In family systems theory, Murray Bowen described it as the capacity to remain rooted in oneself while in relationship — to experience intense emotion without collapsing into fusion (“You are the cause of my state”) or cut-off (“I withdraw to survive”)[[2](#resources)].

 <div class="pull-quote">
 Differentiation means that when something lands strongly in me, I can pause long enough to notice what is happening internally before assigning meaning externally.